rabbitmq/tls-gen/README.md

 ## TLS/SSL Certificate Generator

-These certificates are self-signed and supposed to be used for development.
+`tls-gen` is an OpenSSL-based tool that generates self-signed certificates that are meant to be used in development and QA environments.

-The project is extracted from a number of RabbitMQ test suites.
+The project is originally extracted from a number of [RabbitMQ](https://rabbitmq.com) test suites.

 ## What It Does

-`tls-gen` generates a self-signed Certificate Authority (CA) certificate and 2 pairs of keys: client and server, with a single command.
+`tls-gen` generates a self-signed Certificate Authority (CA) certificate and two or more pairs of keys: client and server, all with a single command.
-It can also generate a chain of CA certificates.

-Use these certificates in development and QA environments.
-They are self-signed and not intended to be used in production.
+It supports more than one profile that generate certificate chains of different length and "shape".

 Private keys can be generated using RSA as well as [ECC][ecc-intro].